 N.R.
 Jenzen-Jones is a military arms and munitions specialist and security analyst focusing on current and recent conflicts and emergent technologies.
 He is the Director of Armament Research Services (ARES).
 He has produced extensive research and analysis on a range of small arms and light weapons (SALW) and small and medium calibre ammunition issues, and has also provided technical assessments of incendiary weapons, cluster munitions, indirect fire artillery weapons, and conventional arms proliferation.
 Mr. Jenzen-Jones’ other research fields include the exploitation of technical intelligence to support counter-piracy, counter-narcotics, counter-poaching, and other operations.
 He is a certified armourer and ammunition collector, and a member of the International Ammunition Association (IAA), the European Cartridge Research Association (ECRA), the Society for Libyan Studies (SLS), the Ordnance Society (OS), and the International Ballistics Society (IBS).

 Technical Specialist (Small Arms & Light Weapons)

-Jonathan Ferguson is a Technical Specialist with ARES and Curator of Firearms at the Royal Armouries Museum in Leeds, UK.
+Jonathan Ferguson is a Technical Specialist with ARES and the Keeper of Firearms & Artillery at the Royal Armouries Museum in Leeds, UK.
 He is based at the National Firearms Centre, successor to the MoD Pattern Room and one of the most comprehensive firearms collections in the world.
 He is a specialist in the identification of small arms and light weapons, including identification solely based on component parts or weapon fragments.
 Mr Ferguson routinely fields enquiries from and delivers training to the military, government, and law enforcement on subjects including firearms technology, criminal use of firearms, familiarisation with legacy and non-service weapons, identification of component parts, and practical shooting instruction.
 He is proficient at conducting the identification and tracing of criminal firearms and the provision of technical advice and expert witness statements.
 Mr Ferguson’s research interests include the use, effect, and depiction of firearms in history, contemporary conflict, and popular culture.
 He is particularly interested in the role of legacy systems in contemporary conflicts.
 He has delivered numerous lectures, briefings, and seminars including the handling and live firing of a variety of weapons.
 Mr Ferguson has published various articles and a book, and has made several appearances to discuss firearms and their impacts.

 Dr. Michael Weber